 What to do with leftovers?

 You will probably not have any, but just in case.

-These sauteed sweet potatoes are amazing stuffed into a flatbread (pita, Turkish bread, tortilla), drizzled with the remaining sauce, and topped with other veggies like chopped salad leaves, pepper, cucumber, or tomato slices.
+These sauteed cubes are amazing stuffed into a flatbread (pita, Turkish bread, tortilla), drizzled with the remaining sauce, and topped with other veggies like chopped salad leaves, pepper, cucumber, or tomato slices.
 Actually, I often cook this dish just to stuff some flatbread.

 You can add some cheese as well, my favorite version is with feta, but other sorts of cheese are great as well.